What Is Scaling and Root Planing?

-SRP is a deep cleaning procedure that may be performed over the course of 1 – 4 visits at Byers Station Dental.
-Our team will administer local anesthetic to help increase your comfort during the procedure.
+SRP is a deep cleaning procedure and sensitive teeth treatment in Chester Springs, PA, that may be performed over the course of 1 – 4 visits at Byers Station Dental.
+Our team will administer a local anesthetic to help increase your comfort during the procedure.
 We might also suggest sedation techniques if you are feeling anxious about having SRP performed.
 Once you are comfortable, our well-trained dental hygienists will use ultrasonic and hand scaling instruments to carefully clean the plaque and tartar from below the gumline.
 They will subsequently smooth or plane the tooth root surfaces beneath the gumline, which can allow the gums to firm up and tighten against the teeth as they heal.
 In some cases, locally delivered antibiotics may also be placed during SRP treatments to help enhance results.

 Recovery After Scaling and Root Planing